robotix/2020.robotix.in/_events/poles-apart.md

 ##### Round 1

-* Complete its way up a slope by picking blocks from an adjacent area and placing them in their respective slots.
+*Complete its way up a slope by picking blocks from an adjacent area and placing them in certain slots present on the arena to make a path for the robot to move ahead.

-* The block 1, block 2 and block 3 are in increasing order of their height up the slope and have different points for each.

-* Place two horizontal planks on pillars to make a bridge to cross a valley (dimensions mentioned later).
+*Place two horizontal planks on pillars to make a bridge to cross a valley (dimensions are specified later).
+The planks are to be picked up from an adjacent space that is not mentioned in the arena.

-* Cross another path by using 2 planks which will already be placed over it.
+*Cross another path by using 2 planks which will already be placed over it.

-* Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a diverging pattern.
+*Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a diverging pattern.

-* Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a converging pattern.
+*Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a converging pattern.

-* Make its way down a slope, comprising of two planks.
+*Make its way down a converging slope and exit into the end zone.

 ##### Round 2

-* Complete its way up a slope by picking blocks from a circular rotating table and placing them in their respective slot.
+* Complete its way up a slope by picking blocks from a circular rotating table and placing them in certain slots present on the arena to make a path for the robot to move ahead.

-* The Block 1, Block 2 and Block 3 are in increasing order of their height up the slope and have different points for each.
+* There will be extra points awarded for picking up a block successfully from the table.
+However, there will be a penalty for dropping the blocks.
+If unable to proceed the rotating table will be stopped at the participants discretion with no extra points award.

 * Place 2 horizontal planks on pillars to make a bridge and cross a valley.